BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_16.md

 ## Neo Onyx Ward

 Next, fly into Onyx Ward.
-You can find a hidden *Burn Heal*, *X Defend*, and *Red Shard*.
+You can find a hidden *Burn Heal*, *X Defense*, and *Red Shard*.
 A person in the upper left corner will also give you a *Full Restore*.

 Head up to the rooftop garden.